pendulum-project/ntpd-rs/MANAGEMENT_CLIENT.md

 metrics exporter listens on localhost port 9975, but this can be changed via command line parameters, see `ntp-metrics-exporter --help` for details.
-Note that the metrics exporter does not do any authentication or HTTPS, so if the metrics are transfered via a public network you should add a reverse proxy that does authentication and HTTPS termination if required.
+Note that the metrics exporter does not do any authentication or HTTPS, so if the metrics are transferred via a public network you should add a reverse proxy that does authentication and HTTPS termination if required.
 The metrics exported are the same as with the `ntp-ctl prometheus` command.